-The main focus of a wrongful death claim is restitution, or monetary compensation for the financial and emotional loss suffered as a result of your loved one’s death.
+The main focus of a wrongful death claim is restitution or monetary compensation for the financial and emotional loss due to your loved one’s death.

 It follows that there are two categories of recoverable damages in a wrongful death action:

-It’s at this point that any income taxes will be due on the settlement amounts.
+At this point, any income taxes will be due on the settlement amounts.

-When a settlement is paid to the decedent’s estate, it is still subject to the decedent’s liabilities and debts.
-In these cases it is considered an asset of the estate and is used to pay any remaining creditors.
-If no creditors exist, the estate is distributed to the beneficiaries.
+When a settlement is paid to the decedent, it is still subject to the decedent’s liabilities and debts.
+In these cases, it is considered an asset to pay any remaining creditors.
+If no creditors exist, the finances and assets are distributed to the beneficiaries.

-In many cases, damages paid to the family of the decedent are then divided amongst themselves.
+In many cases, damages paid to the decedent’s family are then divided amongst themselves.

 However, in cases where there is disagreement and contention among family members, you may request the court to establish a distribution order.
 It’s important to note that this order is binding.
 A court of law will make a distribution determination based on the percentage of the claim entitled to each eligible family member.

 The law views most legal settlements as a form of income to the recipient, and most settlement taxes fall under the category of income taxes.

 The taxation of settlements can be complicated.
 In general, when considering if income taxes will apply, the law considers the purpose for which the settlement was intended.

 All damages of a civil nature that compensate for a physical injury are exempt from income taxes.
 However, punitive damages, emotional damages, and interest must have income taxes paid.

-When a settlement includes both physical and emotional damages, they are not taxable if the purpose of the settlement was intended to compensate for a physical injury as in a personal injury suit.
+When a settlement includes both physical and emotional damages, they are not taxable if the purpose of the settlement was intended to compensate for a bodily injury, as in a personal injury suit.
 Personal injury settlements are exempted from income taxes by the IRS.